Partial Identification in Matching Models for the Marriage Market: Identification

-Without parametric restrictions on the agents' unobserved heterogeneity, (\MYref{step1_general}) is an infinite-dimensional existence problem.
-We use Theorem 1 in \hyperlink{Torgo}{Torgovitsky (2019)} to transform (\MYref{step1_general}) into a linear programming problem.
-Essentially, the theorem states that, under various classes of nonparametric restrictions on $\{\Delta F_x\}_{x\in \mathcal{X}}$, verifying (\MYref{step1_general}) is equivalent to finding whether a linear system has at least one solution.
-In what follows, we provide an intuition of the theorem and the list of nonparametric restrictions on $\{\Delta F_x\}_{x\in \mathcal{X}}$ that are considered in our simulations and empirical application.
-We give a more formal statement of the theorem in Appendix \MYref{Torgo_formal}.
+Without parametric restrictions on the unobserved heterogeneity, (\MYref{step1_general}) is an infinite-dimensional existence problem.
+In what follows, we use and extend \hyperlink{Torgo}{Torgovitsky (2019)} to transform (\MYref{step1_general}) into a linear program.
+We illustrate the result in the easiest case where $r=2$ (hence, $d=3$).
+Although notationally more cumbersome, the result for a generic $r$ follows the same intuition and is illustrated in Appendix \MYref{deg_prop_general_section}.